 How to store Brown Sugar Apple Pie

 Keep the pie loosely covered with plastic wrap for 2 days at room temperature.
 You can then place it in the refrigerator to enjoy for an additional 2 days.

-If you wrap it tightly and store it in the freezer it will last for 3 to 4 months.
-To re-heat the pie, let it thaw in the fridge and then bake at 350 degrees F for about 30 minutes.
+If you wrap it tightly and store it in the freezer, it lasts 3 to 4 months.
+To reheat the pie, let it thaw in the fridge and then bake at 350 degrees F for about 30 minutes.